Chapter 1.20

 4. For purposes of this subsection C, “responsible party” shall include any attorney, agent or representative of a responsible party.
 The applicable department shall have the right to deny the issuance or renewal of a license or permit if the department reasonably believes that the attorney, agent or representative is seeking the issuance or renewal of a license or permit on behalf of the party responsible for the outstanding debt to the city.
 In such case, the applicable department shall send written notice of ineligibility to both the responsible party and his or her attorney, agent or representative.

-D. Request for Appeal.
-The appeal provisions of this Section 1.20 shall specifically apply to this chapter, notwithstanding any provision of Chapter 1.12 of this Code to the contrary.
+C. Request for Appeal.
+The appeal provisions of this subsection C shall specifically apply to the denial of a license or permit, notwithstanding any provision of Chapter 1.12 to the contrary.

-A responsible party shall have ten (10) business days from the date of notice to appeal the department’s denial by requesting a hearing by the City Manager, or his designee.
-Requests for an appeal hearing shall be made in writing to the City Manager’s Office.
+A responsible party shall have ten business days from the date of notice to appeal the department’s denial by requesting a hearing by the city manager.
+Requests for an appeal hearing shall be made in writing to the city manager’s office.
 A request for hearing shall include:

-1. the full name, address an telephone number of the responsible party/appellant;
+1. The full name, address and telephone number of the responsible party/appellant;

-3. a copy of the notice provided to the responsible party/appellant by the license/permit issuing department under subsection (C)(2);
+3. A copy of the notice provided to the responsible party/appellant by the license/permit issuing department under subsection (B)(2) of this section;

-E. Appeal Procedure.
-Upon receipt of a timely and proper request for a hearing, the City Manager or his designee shall assign a hearing date no later than 15 business days after the date of request.
+D. Appeal Procedure.
+Upon receipt of a timely and proper request for a hearing, the city manager shall assign a hearing date no later than fifteen business days after the date of request.
 The hearing shall not be continued without the consent of the responsible party/appellant.
-The City Manager, or his designee, shall determine whether or not the responsible party/appellant is ineligible for a license/permit pursuant to this section.
+The city manager shall determine whether or not the responsible party/appellant is ineligible for a license/permit pursuant to this section.
 The hearing shall comply with the following provisions:

-1. The City Manager, or his designee, shall abide by any prior determination that a debt exists and the scope of review shall be limited to: (i) whether the debt has been satisfied and (ii) whether the responsible party/appellant was properly notified that a debt exists pursuant to this chapter, whether by administrative citation, written decision of the hearing officer, or by order of a court of competent jurisdiction, whichever is applicable.
+1. The city manager shall abide by any prior determination that a debt exists and the scope of review shall be limited to: (a) whether the debt has been satisfied and (b) whether the responsible party/appellant was properly notified that a debt exists pursuant to this chapter, whether by administrative citation, written decision of the hearing officer, or by order of a court of competent jurisdiction, whichever is applicable.
 The responsible party/appellant shall not be entitled to raise any defenses related to his or her liability for the underlying debt.

 2. The formal and technical rules of evidence shall not apply in the conduct of the hearing.
 Evidence, including hearsay, may be admitted only if it is a type commonly relied upon by reasonably prudent persons in the conduct of their affairs.

-3. At the conclusion of the hearing, the City Manager or his designee shall issue a final order that the responsible party/appellant is either eligible or ineligible for issuance or renewal of the license/permit.
+3. At the conclusion of the hearing, the city manager shall issue a final order that the responsible party/appellant is either eligible or ineligible for issuance or renewal of the license/permit.
 If the responsible party/appellant is found to be ineligible, his or her license/permit may not be issued or renewed prior to the payment of the outstanding debt.
-The City Manager, or his designee, shall issue an order no more than 15 business days after the conclusion of the hearing.
-The decision of the City Manager, or his designee, shall be final.
+The city manager shall issue an order no more than fifteen business days after the conclusion of the hearing, which shall be served upon the responsible party/appellant within five days after the decision is rendered.
+The decision of the city manager, or his designee, shall be final.

-F. Optional Issuance by City Department.
-Notwithstanding the provisions of subsection (C) herein, a City department may, but shall not be required to, issue an initial or renewal license or permit to a responsible party if the director of the issuing department or other appropriate City department or agency determines that:
+E. Optional Issuance by City Department.
+Notwithstanding the provisions of subsection B of this section, a city department may, but shall not be required to, issue an initial or renewal license or permit to a responsible party if the director of the issuing department or other appropriate city department or agency determines that:

 2. The responsible party is contesting liability for or the amount of the debt in a pending administrative or judicial proceeding; or